alinex/node-validator/doc/README.md

 define your data structure deeply, before.
 If you do so you can trust and use the values as they are without further checks.
 And you'll get the benefit of automatically optimized values and easy to use configuration files back.

+You may also split up complex configuration files for any system into multiple files which are combined together by the validator after each change.